j-hc/revanced-magisk-module/CONFIG.md

 rv-brand = "ReVanced Extended" # rebrand from 'ReVanced' to something different. default: "ReVanced"

-patches-version = "v2.160.0" # 'latest', 'dev', or a version number. default: "latest"
+patches-version = "v2.160.0" # 'latest', 'dev', or a version number. default: "latest" cli-version = "v5.0.0" # 'latest', 'dev', or a version number. default: "latest"

 [Some-App]
-app-name = "SomeApp" # if set, release name becomes SomeApp instead of Some-App. default is same as table name, which is 'Some-App' here. enabled = true # whether to build the app. default: true patcher-args = "-Okey=value" # optional args to be passed to cli. can be used to set patch options version = "auto" # 'auto', 'latest', 'beta' or a version number (e.g. '17.40.41'). default: auto
+app-name = "SomeApp" # if set, release name becomes SomeApp instead of Some-App. default is same as table name, which is 'Some-App' here. enabled = true # whether to build the app. default: true

+# optional args to be passed to cli. can be used to set patch options
+# multiline strings in the config is supported
+patcher-args = """\
+  -OdarkThemeBackgroundColor=#FF0F0F0F \
+  -Oanother-option=value \
+  """
+version = "auto" # 'auto', 'latest', 'beta' or a version number (e.g. '17.40.41'). default: auto
 # 'auto' option gets the latest possible version supported by all the included patches
 # 'latest' gets the latest stable without checking patches support. 'beta' gets the latest beta/alpha
+include-stock = true # includes stock apk in the module. default: true build-mode = "apk" # 'both', 'apk' or 'module'. default: apk
+# whitespace seperated list of patches to exclude. default: ""
+excluded-patches = """\
+  'Some Patch' \
+  'Some Other Patch' \
+  """
-include-stock = true # includes stock apk in the module. default: true build-mode = "apk" # 'both', 'apk' or 'module'. default: apk excluded-patches = "'Some Patch' 'Some Other Patch'" # whitespace seperated list of patches to exclude. default: "" (empty) included-patches = "'Patch something'" # whitespace seperated list of patches to include, all default patches are included by default. default: "" (empty) exclusive-patches = false # exclude all patches by default. default: false apkmirror-dlurl = "https://www.apkmirror.com/apk/inc/app" uptodown-dlurl = "https://spotify.en.uptodown.com/android"
+included-patches = "'Some Patch'" # whitespace seperated list of patches to include, all default patches are included by default. default: "" exclusive-patches = false # exclude all patches by default. default: false apkmirror-dlurl = "https://www.apkmirror.com/apk/inc/app" uptodown-dlurl = "https://spotify.en.uptodown.com/android"